onera/Broadcast/docs/source/tutorialbl.rst

    fillNPZ(filename, w, res, IA, JA, Jacvol, gh)

-In order to study three-dimensional eigenmodes in resolvent or global stability analyses, the 3D contributions are also computed by the iterative procedure and stored in the same .npz file:
+In order to study three-dimensional periodic eigenmodes in resolvent or global stability analyses, the 3D contributions are also computed by the iterative procedure and stored in the same .npz file:

 .. code-block:: python